marian-code/ssh-utilities/README.rst

     pip install ssh_utilities

-Or if you waant to install directly from source:
+Or if you want to install directly from source:

 .. code-block:: bash